stripoinc/stripo-plugins-helm-example/docs/migration.md

 }
 ```

-### Speed up microservice startup time
+### Speed Up Microservice Startup Time

-#### Action required:
+### Action Required

-1. Remove env vars LOGSTASH_HOST and LOGSTASH_PORT from env section in your *.yaml files
+1. Remove the environment variables `LOGSTASH_HOST` and `LOGSTASH_PORT` from the env section in your `.yaml` files.

-This is relevant in case you do not use logstash as a logs collector.
+   This is relevant if you do not use Logstash as a logs collector.